 While the perpetrator of any form of violence to another - either physical, sexual or emotional abuse - are their attempts at retaining power, control and value.

 Dr Scaer defines dissociation as what we perceive when we are in the freeze response.
 When a person is dissociated they’re out of body, confused, and numb, they are in the freeze response.

 Since the dorsal vagal nucleus is the engine for all of our visceral functions, when you’re chronically dissociated, you tend to have these syndromes of visceral (gut, heart, and lung) problems that we see with people with trauma.

-All the memories, sights, images, tastes, and smells of those traumatic events are stored in unconscious memory in a very precise and accurate fashion.
+All the memories, sights, images, tastes, and smells of traumatic events especially an overwhelming and constantly repeated one (such as in war) are stored in unconscious memory in a very precise and accurate fashion.
 It includes the physical sensations, the autonomic state, and the emotional state (rage, terror, fear) – all of these are stored in a common state.

-Therefore, when a person is dissociated, you’re not conscious.
+Therefore, when one is dissociated, you’re not conscious.
 You’re living in a state in the past with all of the features of that state being replicated and typical of prior trauma.